sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 (You vaguely remember being told that you were given a new body, a vessel for your soul, so you don't freak too much - but you feel... strange.)

-(Part of you thinks you probably *should* examine your vessel now, but you figure you can do that whenever.)
+(Part of you thinks you probably *should* examine your vessel.
+But... that can wait until you've examined whereever you are a bit more.)

 Getting a better look at the room, it seems reminiscent of a hospital ward.
 But... you're the only one here, and - you check behind you - there are no windows.

 You wonder where Jevil left you.
-And on that note, just where the jester had gone off to himself.
+And for that matter, just where the jester had gone off to himself.

 You slowly lift the sheets covering you to the side.
 Yep, that's more fur.
 White and light shades of brown.
 You lift yourself up and without thinking further, you shift your body to the side and lift off the bed and onto your feet with a loud 'clack' as your feet(?) land on the tiled floor.